Lifespan: Up to 200 years.

 Bloom: Mid to late spring.

-in diameter.
 They contain a single seed, approximately 1/4" in diameter.
+The fruit can be eaten raw,

-They spread out to form a loose and open crown.
+margins of each finger.
+The fans spread out to form an open crown.
 Dead leaves remain on

-Roots: An extensive, fleshy and strong root system penetrating deeply
+Roots: An extensive, fleshy and strong root system penetrates deeply in search of

-Toxic / Danger: Thorns on older palm leaf stems that are out of reach
+Toxic / Danger: Thorns on older palm leaf stems become a danger when pruned.

 Cultivation and Uses